-11 Child in care where Bristol is the host Local Authority
+12. Child in care where Bristol is the host Local Authority

 If a child from another Local Authority is placed within Bristol and goes missing, this practice guidance and protocol should be followed.
-The placing authority and the placement provider should therefore liaise regularly and take all reasonable and practical steps to establish the whereabouts of the child.
+The placing authority and the placement provider should liaise regularly and take all reasonable and practical steps to establish the whereabouts of the child.
 This will include contacting any persons whom he/she is likely to be associating with and arranging for those places to be checked.
 If the location of the child is known or suspected, the placing authority and placement provider must liaise to agree responsibility for locating and returning the child.
 However, if there are thought to be specific issues of safety in returning the child, then action should be agreed between the Police and Children's Services.

 First Response will provide the missing report from the Police to the relevant social work team for the child.
 The allocated social worker will be responsible for arranging the missing return conversation as they will have a relationship with the child.
-Should the placing authority request that Bristol undertake this conversation on their behalf and this is agreed to be appropriate, this can be arranged through First Response and will be coordinated by the Missing Prevention Officer using the Barnardo's Safe Choices service resource.
+Should the placing authority request that Bristol undertake this conversation on their behalf, and this is agreed to be appropriate, this can be arranged through First Response and will be coordinated by Barnardo's.